 Any structure or work within any Corps Federal Navigation Project (FNP) (see Section VI for a list) or its buffer zone, shall be subject to removal at the owner’s expense prior to any future Corps dredging or the performance of periodic hydrographic surveys.
+See GC 10 for more requirements related to FNPs.

-A PCN is required for any activity within a Corps FNP or its buffer zone unless otherwise stated in Section III, Eligible Activities.
+8. Federal and State Threatened and Endangered Species

-8. Federal Threatened and Endangered Species
+No activity is authorized which is likely to directly or indirectly jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under the Federal Endangered Species Act (ESA), or which will directly or indirectly destroy or adversely modify the critical habitat of such species.
+No activity is authorized which ‘‘may affect’’ a listed species or critical habitat, unless Section 7 consultation addressing the effects of the proposed activity has been completed.

-under this GP under the GP A PCN is required if a threatened or endangered species, a species proposed for listing as threatened or endangered, or designated or proposed critical habitat (all hereinafter referred to as “listed species or habitat”), as identified under the Federal Endangered Species Act (ESA), is present in the action area.
+A PCN is required if a threatened or endangered species, a species proposed for listing as threatened or endangered, or designated or proposed critical habitat (all hereinafter referred to as “listed species or habitat”), as identified under the ESA, is present in the action area.
 Applicants must check the following NMFS and USFWS websites to ensure that listed species or habitat are not present in the action area or to provide information on Federally-listed species or habitat to allow the Corps to conduct any required consultation under Section 7 of the ESA.

 For tidal and non-tidal waters in CT, MA, NH, RI & VT, go to: